Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Lithium manganese and lithium iron phosphate batteries may be more sustainable and more eco-friendly in the long run than lithium cobalt types.

 In the near future, we may see the use of sodium-ion batteries, thin-film solid lithium batteries, and other advanced, renewable battery options.
+Also, you can visit our best Luna Cycle electric bikes to see reviews of powerful e-bike batteries.

 Where Should an Electric Bike Battery Be Installed?

 Many built-to-order electric bikes come with a battery pack situated on the lower tube of the bike frame.
 This gives a lower center of gravity and induces minimal changes in how the bike handles.
 For smaller and lighter battery packs, it can also be convenient to mount them on a rack or above the rear wheel.
+Speaking of bike racks, you’ll definitely want to read about the item in our Hollywood Sport Rider SE review.